Enterprise-CMCS/macpro-mdct-mcr/README.md

 All changed files will also be checked for formatting via the pre-commit hook.

+ESLint works in a similar manner for all code linting.

 ### Github Action Script Checks

-On push to the repository push or opening of a pull request, the [deploy.yml](https://github.com/CMSgov/mdct-mcr/blob/main/.github/workflows/deploy.yml) file will trigger and run.
-This script sets up and does a number of things, but since this is a simple push its mostly looking to see what the code coverage of the tests are.
+On a push to the repository or opening a pull request the [deploy.yml](https://github.com/CMSgov/mdct-mcr/blob/main/.github/workflows/deploy.yml) file runs.
+This script sets up and does a number of things.
+For a simple push it's mostly checking code coverage.

-On pull request submission into the main branch the scripts will also trigger a Cypress E2E and an A11y step to ensure that the code quality is still passing the End-to-End and accessibility tests.
+Upon opening a pull request into the main branch the scripts will also trigger a Cypress E2E and an A11y step to ensure that the code quality is still passing the End-to-End and accessibility tests.

 ## Deployments